wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.4.25(01-22-2015) =
+* Improvement -  We have tweaked the CSS stylesheet due some css clash with premium themes.
+* Improvement - Language Files have been updated.

 = 1.4.24(01-21-2015) =
 * Improvement -  Issue with Package name has been resolved.
 Details here https://wordpress.org/support/topic/payment-information-color-issues?replies=9#post-6463355